oskosk/Pomel4Live/README.md

 ## Usage with Reason

-During the workshop, to Ableton Live users where guided by .
-So while creating the controller, there was some guidance to those users in order to create The Ableton Live Automation scripts for the controller but not so much for Reason users..
+During the workshop, The attendees who were Ableton Live users where guided by the crew in order to generate the specific [Control Surface Scripts](https://help.ableton.com/hc/en-us/articles/206240184-Creating-your-own-Control-Surface-script) for the Ableton Live DAW.
+But there was not so much focus in the Reason software, so the Remote Scripts for **Pomel4Live** and Propellerheads Reason were never created.

-A few days ago, we decided to revamp the controller and give it a try to make it work seamlessly with Reason without the need to remap the remote controls each time Malena needed to work on a new project.
+A few days ago, we decided to revamp the controller and give it a try to make it work seamlessly with Reason without the need to remap the remote controls each time Malena needed to work on a new project and after this, I'm creating the repository to publish them.

 ### Reason Support Files